simoninireland/epydemic/doc/tutorial/run-at-scale.rst

 Run the epidemic
 ----------------

 To run the epidemic, we need to provide the dynamics with the parameters that the disease model needs.
-The dynakics is actually an ``epyc`` experiment, so we provide the parameters as a dict.
+The dynamics is actually an ``epyc`` :ref:`experiment <epyc:experiment-class>`, so we provide the parameters as a dict.

 We can build a dict giving values to these three parameters:

 .. code-block:: python

+   import epyc

    param = dict()
    param[epydemic.SIR.P_INFECTED] = 0.01